Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Bedrooms were bedrooms and identified as such in house plans.
 They had no other function.
 Dining rooms were for eating, and when no dining was going on, they would be empty.

 Dedicated kitchens became common.
-The combination kitchen-dining-gathering room disappeared, at least until the 1970s when farm kitchens that re-combined meal preparation and dining began to reappear in plans for contemporary American houses.
+The combination kitchen-dining-gathering room disappeared, (at least until the 1970s, when "farm kitchens" that re-combined meal preparation and informal dining began to reappear in plans for contemporary American houses).

 The houses of wealthier citizens often had dedicated rooms not common in middle-class homes: game rooms, for example, furnished for board and card games, and even a billiard room — although billiards was considered a bit risqué in the Victorian Age.

-Nurseries became common, initially attached to the parents' bedroom but later a separate room furnished for the needs of the infant of the household, of which there would usually be several in succession.
+Nurseries were common, initially attached to the parents' bedroom but later a separate room furnished for the needs of the infant of the household, of which there would usually be several in succession.

 Sanitation and Health